sebinjohn/CDH_Hadoop_Cluster/README.md

-CDH_Hadoop_Cluster
+Containerize a CDH Cluster
 ==================

-This is a test to containerize CDH Cluster
+This is a test to containerize CDH Cluster.
+This fig file brings up 3 containers
+1. MySQL Container : data in non persistant
+2. Cloudera Manager Server
+3. Cloudera Manager Agent

+Further development is needed, like opening some ports in agent to install Hadoop in the cluster formed by the agent containers.
+This work is going on

 ```
   git clone https://github.com/sebinjohn/CDH_Hadoop_Cluster.git